getsolus/help-center-docs/docs/packaging/creating-a-new-package.md

 - There should at the minimum be a Summary.
 - Bullet point lists should start with a dash.
+- Link the package request using a `Resolves` line.

 Here is an example in our standard format: